compphylo/compphylo.github.io/Oslo2019/MESS_files/MESS_PartII.md

 ```
 These are all the parameters of the model.
 The defaults are chosen to reflect
 a typical oceanic island arthropod community.
 Don't worry at this point about
-all the parameters, lets focus for now on the `community_assembly_model`, the
+all the parameters, lets focus for now on `community_assembly_model`, the
-size of the local community (`J`) and the rate of migration from the metacommunity
+size of the local community (`J`), and the rate of migration from the metacommunity
 to the local community (`m`).
 We will set parameter ranges for these, and each
 simulation will sample a random value from this range.
 In a new cell use the
 `set_param()` method to change these values: